smartcodercareer/website/content/career/Magento Developer.md

 ---
-title: "Wordpress Developer"
+title: "Magento Developer"
 draft: false
 ---

-We are looking for a talented Web Developer to join our team.
+We are looking for a talented Magento Developer to join our team.

 We don't care how old are you, where you are from, what are your personal preferences, or what drives you.
-We want to cultivate a respective workplace, where professional attitude matters the most.
+We want to cultivate a respective work place, where professional attitude matters the most.
 The only thing we care about is if you can take a job and deliver.

 You don't have to have plenty of experience (but that helps).
-If you have skills, talent, and you feel a passion for building WordPress websites, and you can prove it, we are happy to talk to you.
+If you have skills, talent, and you feel a passion to build awesome Magento stores, and you can prove it, we are happy to talk to you.

 ### In this position, you will: